 I deduce that because this person is looking for the Southern Cross, they have traveled from the Northern Hemisphere (otherwise it would be a fact of the skyscape and unremarkable).
 Perhaps they are about to arrive in New Zealand or Australia or one of the Pacific Islands.

-I also deduce that because they are travelling a lengthy journey by ship that this takes place in the early 20th century or before, and that the person smoking is male, because smoking was a masculine thing to do in this era.
+Another deduction: They are travelling a lengthy journey by ship that this takes place in the early 20th century or before, and that the person smoking is male, because smoking was a masculine thing to do in this era.

 We are soon told that they are about to reach Apia, which is the capital of Samoa.
 In the background, a war is going on.